-- Shoes shall be worn at all times. - Hats and sweatshirt hoods will not be worn in the building. - Shorts will be of appropriate length. - No midriff shirts or tops revealing undergarments. - Offensive or obscene lettering and/or pictures will not be permitted. - The advertising of alcohol, drugs, or tobacco on clothing will not be permitted.
+- Shoes shall be worn at all times.
+This is also an OSHA requirement. - Hats and sweatshirt hoods will not be worn in the building. - Shorts will be of appropriate length. - Belt bags and crossbody bags are not to be worn during the school day. - No midriff shirts or tops revealing undergarments. - Offensive or obscene lettering and/or pictures will not be permitted. - The advertising of alcohol, drugs, or tobacco on clothing will not be permitted.